Triptea/InfinityBounce/README.md

 # 3DFlyingBall
-Unity project on animated flying ball with controllable speed and height
+Unity project on animation of multiple flying balls with speed controls